Pit896/fallguys-api/README.md

 ## size
 The size of the round (all sizes: Small, Medium, Large)
 ## type
-The type of the round (all types: Race, Survival, Team, Final);
+The type of the round (all types: Race, Survival, Team, Hunt, Final);
 ## designer
 The designer of the round (example: Joseph Juson)
 ## thumbnail